What Causes an Employee’s Negative Attitude?

 Consider the possibility that the job itself is creating pressure and stress that is triggering some negative emotions or discouragement that shows up in the behavior of a team member.

-Keep in mind that any of the three categories above could be causing a negative attitude and that it can come from a combination of the three.
-Regardless of the root cause, a good coach must intervene and attempt to orchestrate a solution when attitude begins to disrupt the work that needs to be done, the workplace culture, or the team’s results.
-Here are the essential skills that have been proven to work in challenging coaching moments:
+Regardless of the root cause of an employee with a bad attitude, a good coach must intervene and attempt to orchestrate a solution when attitude begins to disrupt the work that needs to be done, the workplace culture, or the team’s results.
+Here are the essential skills that have been proven to work when coaching an employee with a negative attitude:

-3) A coach should use facts and observations to explain how the negative emotions or attitudes are adversely affecting the performance of the business, the team, and the person being coached.
+3. Use facts and observations to explain how the negative emotions or attitudes are adversely affecting performance.
 To do this, you have to help them step back, see the bigger picture, and understand the effect of the problematic attitude.
 This is a litmus test of their maturity and ability to look at their actions from a different perspective, so give them the space to think, reflect, and consider the point you are trying to make.

-4) Clarifying or refreshing your expectations is another important part of coaching on this type of issue.
+4. Clarify or refresh your expectations.
 For example, you can reaffirm the need to respect others and consider the welfare of the entire team.
 Explain that you expect everyone to control and manage their frustrations, irritations, and disruptions.
 Point out that when things in life seem unbearable, they can talk it out with you, another trusted mentor, or a professional counselor.
 The bottom line is that composure, civility, and self-awareness are legitimate job requirements for which everyone must be accountable.

-6) If the coaching conversation has been productive and you feel good about the discussion, close the conversation by making those important points.
+6. Close the conversation by thanking the employee.
 For example, you could say, “Thanks for your ideas and being open to my observations.”
 You might point out the benefits of making a change in this area to the person you are coaching and other stakeholders or team members.
 Finally, offer some support and set a time to revisit and check on progress, explore other options (if the initial plan isn’t working), and celebrate progress (if it is).

 If you follow this process and balance your approach to the discussion (neither shying away nor coming on too strong), others will value your courage and appreciate your skills to help them manage their attitude or emotions, achieve success, and get more satisfaction from their work.